Steamboat Bill

-"Steamboat Bill" is a 1910 song with music by the vaudeville group The Leighton Brothers and lyrics by Ren Shields which became one of the first hit recordings in the United States through its 1911 recording by Arthur Collins.
-"Steamboat Bill" notably inspired two major works of American film with long-lasting influence: the 1928 Buster Keaton film Steamboat Bill, Jr. and Steamboat Willie, the first Mickey Mouse cartoon.
+"Steamboat Bill" is a 1910 song with music by the vaudeville group The Leighton Brothers and lyrics by Ren Shields.
+It became one of the first hit recordings in the United States through its 1911 recording by Arthur Collins, mostly known as the music in Disney's Steamboat Willie, the first released Mickey Mouse sound cartoon.
+Steamboat Bill also appeared in the 1928 Buster Keaton film Steamboat Bill, Jr.

 Content

 The song is an extended reference to a famed 1870 race down the Mississippi River between two steamboats, the Robert E. Lee and the Natchez.

 It imagines a fictional steamboat, the Whippoorwill, captained by "Mr. Steamboat Bill," who is determined to beat the record of the Robert E. Lee.
-He threatens his mates with death if they do not follow his orders and commands them to use cargo as fuel if they run out of coal.
+He commands his mates to use cargo as fuel if they run out of coal.
+In some versions of the song, either the captain or the crew is threatened with death if the boat is not fast enough.

 A gambler from Louisville, Kentucky (home of the Kentucky Derby) places a bet against Bill that the Whippoorwill will be unable to beat the record.
 Bill's obsession with speed causes the steam engine to explode, killing them both.
-The final verses imagine Bill and the gambler ascending to heaven, and his wife telling their children she will seek out a new husband in the railroad industry.
+The final verses imagine Bill and the gambler ascending to heaven, and his wife telling their children she will seek out a new husband in the railroad industry (a reference to "The Ballad of Casey Jones").